-Thanks to smart meters and the myTNB app, it's easier to monitor and manage your elec-tricity usage.
-The app lets you: > track real-time and historical
+Thanks to smart meters and the myTNB app, it's easier to monitor and manage your electricity usage.
+The app lets you:

-- usage; set monthly consumption tar- - gets; receive alerts when nearing your limit; compare trends and spot unusual spikes.
+- > track real-time and historical usage, > set monthly consumption tar-

+- gets, > receive alerts when nearing

+- your limit, > compare trends and spot

+- unusual spikes.

-Smart meters, now being Smart meters, now being rolled out nationwide by Tenaga Nasional Bhd (TNB), transmit your electricity data directly to the utility - so no more estimate bills.
+Smart meters, now being rolled out nationwide by Tenaga Nasional Bhd (TNB), transmit your electricity data directly to the utility - so no more estimated bills.
 But more importantly, they give you the insight needed to spot hidden drains and adjust usage before the bill arrives.

-For more tech-sayur housesettings and even switching off appliances remotely or on a schedule.
+For more tech-savvy households, home energy management systems can take it further automating lights, temperature settings and even switching off appliances remotely or on a schedule.
 While technology can help you save, lasting impact comes from daily habits.

-For more tech-savvy house holds, home energy management systems can take it further - automating lights, temperature

 Simple actions like turning off unused lights and appliances, maximising natural daylight before switching on lamps, and regularly cleaning air conditioner filters can make a difference.

 Fixing leaking taps or water heaters, limiting shower time, and unplugging chargers and devices when not in use are also effective ways to reduce unnecessary energy consumption.

 These may seem minor on their own, but together, they add up to meaningful savings over time.
-It's about creating a conscious culture of energy awareness at home.
-For both immedit. scious culture of energy aware-ness at home - for both immedi-ate relief and a more sustainable future.
+It's about creating a conscious culture of energy awareness at home - for both immediate relief and a more sustainable future